slashgirl/slashgirl-s-world/README.md

 # slashgirl-s-world
-respository of a girl’s first try
+respository of a girl’s first try!